-In a comprehensive systematic review and meta-analysis of all radical prostatectomy approaches, presentation to the emergency department was observed in 11.7% of patients, resulting in a 3.6% re-admission to hospital.
-16 A total of 24 patients presented to the emergency department 90-days post-operatively, predominately relating to catheter issues, with no significant difference between cohorts.
-Additionally, just 4 patients required readmission to hospital, none of which were on the SDD pathway post-operatively.
-These rates are comparable to those reported by other centers offering SDD RARP, though some included unscheduled office visits.
-3, 7, 9, 17 Irrespective of the discharge pathway, select patients will present to the emergency department, with few requiring re-admission to hospital.
-No patient that was discharged the same day presented to ER within 24 hours.
+In a comprehensive, systematic review and metaanalysis of all radical prostatectomy approaches, presentation to the ED was observed in 11.7% of patients, resulting in a 3.6% readmission to hospital.
+16 In our study, a total of 24 patients presented to the ED 90 days postoperatively, predominately relating to catheter issues, with no significant difference between cohorts.
+Additionally, only four patients required readmission to hospital, none of whom were on the SDD pathway postoperatively.
+These rates are comparable to those reported by other centers offering SDD-RARP, although some included unscheduled office visits.^{3,7,9,17} Irrespective of the discharge pathway, select patients will present to the ED, with few requiring readmission to hospital.
+No patient who was discharged the same day presented to ED within 24 hours.